octopus-network/octopus-appchain-anchor/README.md

 ### Manage appchain lifecycle

 The owner of appchain anchor can manually change the state of corresponding appchain.
 These actions need to check necessary conditions before changing the state of corresponding appchain.
 And after changing the state, this contract will call function `sync_state_of` of `appchain registry` contract to synchronize the state to `appchain registry`.
+(The `appchain registry` will ensure the caller account of this function is `<appchain_id>.<appchain registry account>`.)